 We skip adverts whenever possible, and if we’re forced to actually sit through one, we often disengage.
 It’s the same with outbound marketing.
 In a digital world where advertising and marketing are constant, we’ve lost our tolerance.

 Traditional outbound methods are focused, for the most part, on catching a customer’s attention.
 Like Blade Runner’s blinding neon billboards, they demand to be noticed, and savvy consumers simply aren’t willing to negotiate anymore.
 We know too much.
 We’re too aware of what it is that companies want — our attention and eventually our money.
 Fine, but what’s in it for us?

 With your most recent marketing strategy in mind, consider the following:

 Searching for solutions to our problems using the computers most of us carry in our pockets is second nature.
 Today’s consumers have all the tools they need to actively seek out information for ourselves.
 We’re looking for content deliberately and easily, while algorithms that learn from our interests and needs are curating it for us.

-With such a wealth of content being generated every day, we’ve all had to become a lot more discerning about what we choose to engage with.
+With such a wealth of content being generated every day, we’ve all become a lot more discerning about what we choose to engage with.
 Content that doesn’t offer value simply gets trampled under a seething mass of clickbait, but content that answers a question or solves a problem could be shared with countless people.
 Thanks to social media, the crowd decides what’s worthy of everybody’s attention.